manosbatsis/corda-lean-state/README.md

-Naturally you can (optionally!) have your interface extend `LinearState` and/or `QueryableState` if you require custom implementations of `linearId`, `participants`, `generateMappedObject()`, `supportedSchemas()` etc. and the annotation will refrain from generating it's own if you do.
+Naturally you can (optionally!) have your interface extend `LinearState` and/or `QueryableState` if you require custom implementations of `linearId`, `participants`, `generateMappedObject()`, `supportedSchemas()` etc. and the annotation processor will refrain from generating its own if you do.
 This option however is rarely needed as the default generated overrides are configurable in a few ways.